qeftser/graph_slam_backend/README.md

 ## Closing Thoughts

-I personally think graph slam is an impressive algorithm, and am impressed with the people who were able to construct such a useful mathematical model out of the robotics slam problem.
+I personally think graph slam is a nice algorithm, and am impressed with the people who were able to construct such a useful mathematical model out of the robotics slam problem.

+I would like to leave a shoutout to Cyrill Stachniss and Sebastian Thrun, who are great researchers and teachers whose material I benefitted from greatly during this project.

+I would also like to thank Ump45(404) and Rinne Ohara for the indirect motivation on this project. \:wa:waq

 ## TODO